RentAKloud/rentakloud/api/README.md

 ```

 Add `--create-only` to only generate and not run.
 Then you can edit it, and run separately: `npx prisma db execute --file ./<migration_name>.sql --schema prisma/schema.prisma`

-### Seeding

-`prisma migrate reset` automatically run seed using `prisma/seed.ts`.
-Use `--skip-seed` to skip seeding with these commands.

-To manually seed database, use `prisma db seed`.
-It uses the command specified in `package.json`

 ### Rollback